1. About project

 If possible the client will attempt to perform its actions anonymously, and if necessary the server will then ask for reauthentication.

-on the host, which will then proceed with the SVN protocol handshake over its stdin
+If ssh succesfully connects, the SSH will run svnserve -t on the host, which will then proceed with the SVN protocol handshake over its stdin

-, and the client will use the stdin
+and stdout, and the client will use the stdin and stdout of the ssh connection.

-When the server asks the client to authenticate, the server will offer the EXTERNAL
+When the server asks the client to authenticate, the server will offer the EXTERNAL authentication mechanism.

 (Possibly with the ANONYMOUS